lazarkulasevic/lazarkulasevic.github.io/docs/blog/feature-flags.md

 With feature flags, you gain greater control over feature releases, enabling smoother deployments and user experiences.

-In this tutorial, we've covered setting up environment configurations, defining feature flags, and implementing feature flag logic within components.
+In this tutorial, we've covered setting up environment configurations, defining static feature flags and implementing feature flag logic within components.
 Experiment with different features and environments to see how feature flags can enhance your development workflow.

+Next level would be real-time feature flags managed through an SDK in live application.
 Stay tuned for more insights and tutorials on modern frontend development techniques.
 Happy coding!

 ::: info Check out the code
 Repo: https://github.com/lazarkulasevic/vite-feature-flags